ivcore/dotfiles/README.md

 > _I dream of the day when all our configs will be under one directory_

-# Dotfiles Say for a second you want to configure or customize a program (e.g.
+# Dotfiles
-You want to change the default background color of your terminal emulator).
+Say for a second you want to configure or customize a program (e.g.You want to change the default background color of your terminal emulator).
 It is certainly possible, right?
 But where is the configuration file saved?
 In UNIX and UNIX-like Operative Systems (GNU/Linux, BSD, macOS) those changes to the default behaviour of a program are saved in files that are (usually) located in your home (`$HOME` or `~`) directory.

 You don't want those files and directories to be visible by default: someone may misconfigure them or delete them mistakenly, or maybe they just cause some visual noise.
 In order to hide them from the common sight, we put a dot (`.`) at the start of their names.
 This indicates the OS that these files are hidden by default.
 The